RiadOliveira/RiadOliveira/README.md

 ## 📝 About Me

-I'm passionate about programming and the transformative impact it can have.
-I strive to develop efficient solutions, prioritizing clean and high-performance code, always with a proactive approach and a commitment to excellence.
+I am passionate about programming and the transformative impact it can generate.
+I seek to develop efficient solutions, prioritizing clean and performant code, always with a proactive attitude and commitment to excellence.
+I specialize in Full Stack development of web and mobile applications, with a focus on TypeScript (Node.js, React.js, React Native, NestJS, Next.js, and Expo) and Java (Spring).
+Additionally, I have delved into lower-level projects using C/C++, exploring concepts such as parallelism and multithreading.

-Currently, I focus on Full Stack development, improving my skills in technologies such as Next.js, Expo, and Nest.js.
-However, I am always open to exploring new areas and expanding my technical expertise.

 ## 🛠️ Tech Stack